Learning Outcomes

 Special Considerations

 The standard of care applied to the claimant is not always that of the ordinary reasonable adult.
-Specific rules apply in certain situations.
+Specific modifications apply in certain situations.

 Children